Health Encyclopedia

 Discharge Instructions Needle Biopsy: Lung

 You had a needle biopsy done on a lung.
-In this procedure, a hollow needle is used to take samples of your lung tissue.
+In this procedure, a hollow needle takes samples of your lung tissue.
 The tissue is then looked at under a microscope.
 There are several different types of needle biopsies.
 Two types are:

 • Fine needle aspiration.
 A small amount of tissue is withdrawn (aspirated) using a very fine needle.